 Rum Cranachan

-Try it with rum instead of whisky!
+Try Cranachan with rum instead of whisky!
 There are some great Scottish rums you could try it with.

 Other Berries

-If you can’t get raspberries then you can make a version of Cranachan with strawberries, blueberries, blackberries, or even a mixture.
-We think the raspberries are definitely the best though!
+If you canβt get raspberries, you can make a version of Cranachan with strawberries, blueberries, blackberries, or even a mixture.
+We think the raspberries are definitely the best, though and are what really helps to make this a classic Scottish dessert.

 Cranachan without whisky